Work-Related Stress Claims

 If you have suffered from stress at work as a result of excessive workload, pressure, harassment, bullying or poor working conditions, you may be eligible for compensation.

 Without specialist knowledge, however, workplace stress claims can be difficult to win.
 For this reason, many solicitors will not take on stress at work cases.
-We do.

 Our expert solicitors have years of experience winning stress at work claims across the UK.
 Cases are handled with the utmost sensitivity and the process is designed to minimise any stress involved in making a claim.